 for a quasi-particle ``excitation'' number $u=n+m$, which is distributed among the photon count $n$ from the resonator and the spin moment $m$ from the quasi-lattice.
 Since we have adopted the angular momentum model, $u$ can take either integer or half-integer values greater than $(-N/2)$.
-The second term $\varepsilon$ is the energy splitting that accounts for the qubit-photon detuning $\Delta\omega=\omega_{0}-\omega_{\mathrm{q}}$ and the lattice-photon interaction with maximum coupling strength $g$.
-Hence, it is a function of both of these two numbers.
-At resonance with $\Delta\omega=0$, this energy $\varepsilon$ will be a multiple of $g$ only.
+The second term $\varepsilon$ is the energy splitting that accounts for the qubit-photon detuning $\Delta\omega=\omega_{0}-\omega_{\mathrm{q}}$ and the lattice-photon interaction with maximum coupling strength $g$ introduced.
+At resonance $\Delta\omega=0$, $\varepsilon$ would become a multiple of $g$ only.
 In brief, the resonator mode dresses the quasi-lattice states into a series of clusters of states, grouped by the value of $u$.